Blog

 Corrected schema (current price, availability, timestamp):

 AI systems cross-check structured data against visible content.
-When they find mismatches, they skip the citation entirely.
-The second example matches page content, includes availability status, and timestamps the price validity.
-That's how you build citation trust.
+When they find mismatches, they skip the citation.
+The second example above matches page content, includes availability status, and timestamps the price validity.
+That's what citation trust looks like in practice.

-The fix is connecting schema to your CMS.
+The fix is connecting schema to your CMS so the two stay in sync automatically.
 When a product price updates, schema updates.
 When you publish a new FAQ, FAQPage markup generates automatically.
-A minimal integration pattern looks like this: a CMS webhook fires on publish or update, a build step regenerates the page's JSON-LD from the source-of-truth fields (price, author, FAQ items), the new markup runs through Google's validation API, and only valid output gets pushed to the live page.
-Manual schema maintenance doesn't scale past 20 pages.
+A minimal integration pattern: a CMS webhook fires on publish or update, a build step regenerates the page's JSON-LD from the source-of-truth fields (price, author, FAQ items), the new markup runs through Google's validation API, and only valid output gets pushed to the live page.
+Manual maintenance doesn't scale past 20 pages, and most sites have way more than 20 pages with schema.

-Maintouch treats structured data the same way we treat everything else in technical SEO automation: find the problem, fix it automatically, keep it working.
+Maintouch treats structured data the same way I treat everything else in technical SEO: find the problem, fix it automatically, keep it working.

 The system audits your site for missing or broken schema.
 JSON-LD syntax errors, missing required properties, schema that doesn't match your actual content.
 Same checks Google runs, but automated.